Cost of Owning a Maine Coon Cat

 Owning a Maine Coon is a significant financial commitment over their 10-13 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon requires thoughtful care tailored to their specific breed characteristics.
+At 10-25 lbs and a 10-13 yrs lifespan, the Maine Coon is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 At 10-25 lbs with a life expectancy spanning 10-13 yrs, the Maine Coon represents one of the more balanced and adaptable cat breeds available.

 First-Year Expenses